-9. To select a new image, click Browse, and select a file in the Picture File Open dialog.
+8. To select a new image, click Browse and choose a file in the Picture File Open dialog.

 You can select images from your site assets or from any folder on your hard disk.
 For best results, use an image that is the same size as the button or banner.